 Physician Quality Reporting System (PQRS)

 Physician Quality Reporting System (PQRS – Formerly known as the Physician Quality Reporting Initiative or PQRI) – Established by the Centers for Medicare & Medicaid Services (CMS), PQRS uses a combination of incentive payments and downward payment adjustments (penalties) to promote reporting of quality information by eligible professionals.
-However, the financial incentive (available to eligible professionals who satisfactorily report data on certain quality measures for Medicare Part B services paid under the physician fee schedule) will sunset after 2014.
-Additionally, CMS is mandated to apply a payment adjustment (penalty) beginning in 2015 (based on data reported in 2013) to those eligible professionals who do not satisfactorily report (or do not report) data on quality measures for Medicare Part B services paid under the physician fee schedule.
+The last year of the financial incentive was 2014, but CMS is still mandated to apply a payment adjustment (penalty) to those eligible professionals who do not satisfactorily report (or do not report) data on quality measures for Medicare Part B services paid under the physician fee schedule.
 The 2015 PQRS payment adjustment will be assessed using data reported during calendar year 2013, and the data collected for reporting year 2015 will be used for the 2017 payment adjustment.

 - PQRS Toolkit

 - PQRS Instructional Materials – CMS provides a series of free items to increase your understanding of PQRS and your likelihood to succeed.
 Continuing education credits are available for each course.

 - 2015 Physician Quality Reporting System (PQRS) Implementation Guide – Created for old and new participants alike, this CMS informational document explains the basics of PQRS 2015.
 Learn more about the numerous reporting options as well as measures on which to report.